Should I Use USB, Serial, Or Ethernet?

 If your cutting device has usb and serial/parallel and ethernet ports I would avoid usb if possible and use the REAL serial port with a serial null modem cable or parallel printer available on ebay etc $5 (Ethernet is always a good reliable port also).

 If your desktop pc has no REAL serial port a pci or pci-express serial port expansion card on ebay costs around $10 giving you up to four serial ports and sometimes a parallel port also as shown below.

-Cutting devices have had problems with reliability using usb ports and also usb>serial adaptors like the counterfeit prolific pl2303 chip, also some manufactures of inexpensive cutters use $1 usb>serial internal adaptor that has proven to be VERY unreliable!
+Cutting devices have had problems with reliability using usb ports and also usb>serial adapters like the counterfeit prolific pl2303 chip, also some manufactures of inexpensive cutters use $1 usb>serial internal adapter that has proven to be VERY unreliable!
 High end cutters like Roland/Graphtec etc mainly don't suffer from these issues.
 REAL serial/parallel and ethernet ports over come all those issues.
 If using ethernet port configure your cutter as a cups network printer (configured as: jetdirect, ipnumber, port 9100) and use Generic/Raw Queue then select cups printer in Tux Plot.

 Watch Tux Plot install video on youtube or this website!